fanquake/core-review/pgo.md

 gmake clean

 # reconfigure passing -fprofile-instr-use
-# not passing the full path to bitcoind.profdata may cause isses
+# not passing the full path to bitcoind.profdata may cause issues
-CXXFLAGS="-fprofile-instr-use=/Users/michael/github/bitcoin/bitcoind.profdata" ./configure --prefix=/Users/michael/github/bitcoin/depends/x86_64-apple-darwin18.7.0 --disable-bench --disable-man --with-utils=no --with-libs=no
+CXXFLAGS="-fprofile-instr-use=/Users/michael/github/bitcoin/bitcoind.profdata" CONFIG_SITE="/Users/michael/github/bitcoin/depends/x86_64-apple-darwin18.7.0/share/config.site" ./configure --disable-bench --disable-man --with-utils=no --with-libs=no

 # recompile using the profiling data you may see warnings like:
 # warning: no profile data available for file "node.cpp" [-Wprofile-instr-unprofiled]